 - Copies of other types of immigration documentation that may show the applicant’s nationality and identity.

-Evidence of date of entry into the United States
+Evidence of the date of entry into the US

 - Copy of the passport.